-Since the facility will obtain water from municipal water supply, TRC limits shall apply to Outfall 001.
-TRC shall be limited to 0.019 mg/L which is EPA's acute criteria for chlorine.
-The

-ODEQ does not have a TRC standard.
+In the event that the facility is unable to obtain water from the intended surface water source and uses municipal water as their supply, TRC limits shall apply to Outfall 001.
+TRC shall be limited to 0.019 mg/L which is EPA's acute criteria for chlorine, when facility uses treatment chemicals and municipal water is used.
+The ODEQ does not have a TRC standard.
 The effluent shall contain NO MEASURABLE total residual chlorine (TRC) at any time.
 NO MEASURABLE will be defined as no detectable concentration of TRC as determined by any approved method established in 40 CFR 136.
 If any TRC analytical test result is less than the TRC MQL of 33 μ g/l, or the more sensitive Method Detection Limit, a value of zero.